 Anatomy and Physiology I is the study of inter-relationships between the structure and the function at gross and microscopic levels of the organization of living body.
-This course will use the body systems to emphasize the anatomical terminology, cellular, and tissue level of organization.
-Anatomy and Physiology I includes the integumentary, skeletal, muscular, nervous, and the endocrine systems.
+This course will use body systems to emphasize the anatomical terminology, cellular, and tissue level of organization.
+Anatomy and Physiology I includes the integumentary, skeletal, muscular, nervous, special senses and endocrine system.
 The laboratory component reinforces topics and concepts covered in lectures.

-Prerequisites: BIO 111 with grade of "C" or better and Reading Proficiency.
+Prerequisites: BIO 111 or CHM 101 with grade of "C", or course equivalency, and Reading Proficiency